rei/rei-cedar-docs/docs/patterns/form-validation-messaging/Readme.md

 See also
 - [alert](../alerts/)
 - [persistent-status-notifications](../status-notifications/#persistent-status-notifications/)

+Note: Form validation is a vast topic, this articles focus specifically on validation UI presentation, instruction, and their resulting user requirements.

 ## Overview

-Validation messages are provided to help ensure that user data is formatted in a way that we expect.
+Validation is used to ensure the data that a user inputs is formatted in a manner that we expect.
+Applied well, it can provide a seamless experience which the user will happily work through.
+Provide appropriate feedback before, during, or after a user interaction on a specific element or the entirety of the form allows us to cater the instruction to where and what the user is doing.
 However, some techniques may cause more harm than good.
-For instance returning a group of unassociated errors at the top of a form to a low vision user.
-This may cause confusion, frustration, and, end in abandonment.

-Inline client side validation allows us to display a message within or below identified inputs prior to submitting or refreshing the page.
-It can allow us to confirm the data has successfully met the form field requirements or present the user with further instruction.

-Validation messaging is able to provide feedback before, during, or after a user interaction on a specific element or the entirety of the form.
-What we do to a form field and the messaging we provide can be catered to where and what the user is doing.
+For example, a user with limited vision may become confused, frustrated, and abandon form that returns errors in a location unassociated to the elements the user is interacting with.

+Validation should be looked at as the last option we have when attempting to guide our users through a form flow.
-Be sensitive that presenting blocking error instruction stops the user from doing what they want and may cause form abandonment, consider if validation is essential or if additional formatting can take place on our side.
+Accepting multiple formats for input data, providing informative help text, and or using input masking can all help to limit its need. consider if validation is essential or if additional formatting can take place on our side.

+When required, its up to us to be sure to make it as user friendly as possible.

 ### Basics
 Before diving into requirements and best practices for validation it makes sense to take a second and reiterate that to validate a form element